We advocate, educate, and provide the central resource for indexing.

 - Annual conferences and regional meetings on topics of concern to indexers, including workshops, exhibits, training sessions, and discussion groups

-- Administration, judging, and presentation of the annual ASI-EBSCO Publishing Award for excellence in book indexing
+- Administration, judging, and presentation of the annual ASI Excellence in Indexing Award for excellence in book indexing

 - The Hines Award for distinguished service to the American Society for Indexing

-- KEY WORDS, ASI’s electronic bulletin issued twelve times a year with one annual printed edition
+- KEY WORDS, ASI's electronic bulletin issued four times a year

-- The opportunity to be listed in ASI’s widely distributed annual directory of freelance indexers
+- The opportunity to be listed in ASI's Indexer Locator

 - Discounts on ASI publications and conference fees